google/android-classyshark/README.md

 Helps you understand the contents of [multidex](http://developer.android.com/tools/building/multidex.html) apps

 * Show the content of each classes.dex file
-* Show the dex counts for methods, classes, strings etc
+* Show the dex counts for packages, methods, classes, strings etc

 ### Performance
 Identify and understand performance problems including: